hapax/hapax.github.io/assets/teaching.md

 It's true that students need to practice symbol manipulation somehow, and I'll say more below about how to do that in a way that doesn't inspire existential horror.

+The traditional claim that students need to drill in order to *get somewhere interesting* is usually made in bad faith.

+You can take anything and shrubbify it, because all you do is generate minor variants of the same problem.
+Find 15 distinct problems, and you have yourself a textbook.